 If you’re walking your furry friend, it makes sense to always have a lead handy and be aware of any livestock around.

 Staying in self-catering accommodation?
 Only bring the provisions you need to try and minimise food waste.
-Even though you are in holiday mode, do bring your best practices at home in this area.
+Even though you are in holiday mode, do bring your best practices at home on your trip with you.

 Again, go for some local produce to have the best local experience!

 I suppose this could be extended to energy use too.
-Have you been guilty of being in holiday mode and leaving the light and/or heating on in your accommodation while heading out to explore?
+Have you been guilty of leaving the light and/or heating on in your accommodation while heading out to explore?
 I think many of us have been.

 Every little carbon emission avoided eventually adds up.
 Only use the energy you need, and you can sleep easy, knowing you’ve done your bit for the planet.